hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac3d-med.md

 An example of an exported CSV file containing timesteps, elevation, point coordinates, and 3d velocities.
 ```

-Recall that many other variables can be exported by defining them in the *CAS* file as above described in the {ref}`computational environment <tm3d-comp-env>`.
+Recall that many other variables can be exported by defining them in the `*.cas` file as above described in the {ref}`computational environment <tm3d-comp-env>`.
 A full list of 2d and 3d output parameters in available sections 3.13 and 3.12, respectively, of the [Telemac3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf).

 ```{admonition} Discover more ParaVis Filters
 :class: tip